danmin20/todo_app/README.md

 # To Do App
-To Do App Made With React Native
+To Do App made with React Native

 ## App
 Name : "투두"<br/>